KristoferMar/Database-Guide/README.md

 <h3>SQL Commands</h3>
 <h4>SELECT Query</h4>
-The SQL SELECT command is used to fetch data from the MySQL database.
+The SQL SELECT command is used to fetch data from the MySQL database.<br>

 ```
 SELECT field1, field2 FROM table_name;